gamblevore/speedie/Documentation/jbin.md

     // pretend this is a long string. printline msg.render

 So you get back a `Message` object, containing the parsed result of that string.
 And it will parse faster than if it were a jeebox string.
-You can even digest files, that were originally in textual-jeebox.
+You can even digest files, that were originally in Jeebox.

 	|| msg = file://MyFile.box ~ parse
     // Reads MyFile.box at compile-time, then parses and converts to a jbin string
     // finally, at run-time, the jbin string gets parsed. printline msg

-#### Jbin advantages to Jeebox
+#### Jbin advantages over Jeebox

 * Faster parse and render (2-3x)
 * **Greatly** smaller when storing binary files
 * Really easy to write parsers for in other languages, like javascript.
 * Less likely to ever change than Jeebox.

-#### Jbin disadvantages
+#### Jbin disadvantages from Jeebox
 * Not human readable
 * Does not store formatting, or comments

 #### History